-Jane Weidrick was born in 1924 in Canandaigua, New York, the youngest of three children.
+Jane Weidrick was born in Canandaigua, New York, in 1924 as the youngest of three children.
 After high school, Jane was hired by Rochester Products and attended the General Motors Institute in Flint, Michigan.
-She trained there to be a draftsperson, designing tools to make engine parts for the war effort.
+She trained there to be a draftsperson and designed tools to make engine parts for the war effort.

-Jane recalls growing up in Canandaigua with her mother, brothers, and father, who was the chief of police in Canandaigua.
-Jane also speaks to her time at the General Motors Institute and her work as a draftswoman.
+In this oral history, Jane recalls growing up in Canandaigua with her mother, brothers, and father, the latter of whom was the chief of police in Canandaigua.
+Jane further speaks about her time at the General Motors Institute and her work as a draftswoman.

 My dad was a wonderful gardener, and of course we did all the weeding. [laughs] He did the planting and we did all the weeding.
 You’d have certain times of day that you’d, after you came from school, you’d go out and weed the garden.
 They were very good to us.
 We had lots of food, though, and we supplied the neighbors with a lot of food.
 They’d say, “Go over and ask Johnny for a tomato or lettuce for our salad today,” or “Get some corn on the cob from Johnny.”
 All the neighbors came to us because we had that extra garden.
 And my mother’d have flowers all around the front of it so it looked nice from the street, you know.
 But we had corn, we had everything in that garden you could think of.
 The neighbors would all come over, and they’d feel free to ask dad for whatever they wanted, if they needed tomatoes that day or whatever they did.
 And he was real good about supplying them.